top of page

 Reviewing Legal Agreement

-Charitable Giving Structures
+Charitable Trust Structures

 Trust structures can provide control of assets with substantial tax benefits